IHS/THP/UIO Reimbursement Agreements Program–Information for Providers

-Eligibility and Enrollment Verification explains ways in which IHS/THP facilities can verify American Indian/Alaska Native (AI/AN) Veteran eligibility.
+Eligibility and Enrollment Verification explains how I/T/U facilities can verify American Indian/Alaska Native (AI/AN) Veteran eligibility.

 Initiation and Implementation

-IHS/THP Initiation and Implementation outlines the process for starting and implementing the IHS/THP reimbursement agreement.
-While working through the agreement process, the VA encourages IHS/THP facility staff to ensure Veterans are enrolled in the VA health system.
+I/T/U Initiation and Implementation outlines the process for starting and implementing the I/T/U reimbursement agreement.
+Through the agreement process, VA encourages I/T/U facility staff to enroll eligible Veterans for care at VA.

 Electronic billing (Electronic Data Interchange)

-Facilities submitting electronic/Electronic Data Interchange (EDI) claims will need to register with Change Healthcare (formerly Emdeon) by phone or web:
+Facilities submitting Electronic Data Interchange (EDI) claims need to register with Change Healthcare by phone or online:

-Once registered, billing staff should ensure that “THP” is added to the SBR03 segment of the 837 for proper routing through the VA.
-The VA payer IDs are:
+Once registered, billing staff should ensure “IHS, THP or UIO” is added to the SBR03 segment of the 837 for proper routing.
+VA payer IDs are: